 - Aircraft radio stations, except those which operate only on very high frequencies (VHF) and do not make foreign flights.

-You do NOT need a commercial operator license to operate the following:
+You do NOT need a Marine Radio Operator Permit to operate the following:

 - Ship stations operating only on VHF frequencies that do not travel to foreign ports or make international communications (unless the vessel carries more than six passengers for hire, or the ship is larger than 300 gross tons and is required by law to carry a radio station for safety purposes).